volueinsight/wapi-python/README.md

 # wapi-python
 Wattsight API python library

+This repo has been archived and will not receive any new updates, bugfixes, security updates or similar.
+Instead, please use https://github.com/volueinsight/volue-insight-timeseries which is our recommended python package for interacting with our timeseries API.

+We informed about our new python package in a post to our customers on October 7th 2024 (https://volueinsight.com/en/blog/volue-insight-api-switch-to-the-new-volue-insight-timeseries-package/ - requires login).
+We have explained both in the blog post and in the new repo, why you should switch to the new package.

+Wapi-python packages on PyPi will stay there - so you can continue installing it with pip, we do not plan to remove those versions.
+However, we cannot guarantee that it will be compatible with the API forever.
+If we do breaking changes in the API, we will give advice on how to transition in the new repo only, not here.

 This library is meant as a simple toolkit for working with data from https://api.volueinsight.com/ (or equivalent services).
 Note that access is based on some sort of login credentials, this library is not all